If you'd like to support us, check out our awesome products:

 Ask about the timing of the last sexual contact:

-• “Did you have vaginal sex?”
+• “Did you give or receive vaginal/frontal sex?”

 • “Did you give or receive anal sex?”